MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/symantec-to-microsoft-defender-atp-prepare.md

 ## Grant access to the Microsoft Defender Security Center

 The Microsoft Defender Security Center ([https://securitycenter.windows.com](https://securitycenter.windows.com)) is where you access and configure features and capabilities of Microsoft Defender ATP.
-[Get an overview of the Microsoft Defender Security Center](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/use).
+[Get an overview](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/use).

 Permissions to the Microsoft Defender Security Center can be granted by using either basic permissions or role-based access control (RBAC).
 We recommend using RBAC so that you have more granular control over permissions.